xvw/jsoo_router/README.md

-# This library is under construction
+# JSOO_Router

+> X is a tool to facilitate front-end routing.
+This library uses a syntax extension (ppx).